Crude Prices Rise, Gasoline Futures Ease Lower

 ADVERTISEMENT

 But some plants are reopening -- Valero Energy Corp., for example, said its plants in Corpus Christi and Texas City are operating at "pre-hurricane rates," and other plants in the region are ramping up and preparing to restart.
-Exxon Mobil Corp. has said it is restarting its Baytown refinery -- the second largest fuelmaking plant in the U.S.
+Exxon Mobil Corp. has said it working to restart its Baytown refinery -- the second largest fuelmaking plant in the U.S.

 The renewed demand from refiners is supporting crude prices, said Ehsan Ul-Haq, director at consultancy Resource Economist Ltd.